Clubs & Activities

 High School

-High Schoolers can participate in numerous clubs and activities that enhance their high school experience.
-Contact Steve Kortenhoeven, high school principal, for more information about high school clubs and activities.
+High Schoolers can participate in numerous clubs (during and after school) and activities that enhance their high school experience.
+Contact Leanne Bartz, high school student life, for more information about high school clubs and activities.

 ALL DC students are welcome and encouraged to participate in any of the Athletic Performance options even if not playing sports.